People boarding the lightrail on an early sunny morning

 Selection Criteria

-For consideration your agency/organization must be a nonprofit organization designated as exempt from federal income tax under I.R.S. § 501(c)(3), a governmental community/social service agency and provide assistance to immediate needs clients.
+To be considered for TAG funding, an agency or organization must be a nonprofit designated as exempt from federal income tax under I.R.S. § 501(c)(3), and/or be a governmental community/social service agency and provide assistance to clients with immediate transportation needs, including:

 1. Individuals applying for LiVE: Stopgap for individuals who are applying or have applied for the RTD LiVE Program.
-This may include individuals who utilize RTD to access training programs and employment services.
+This may include individuals who utilize RTD to access short-term training programs and employment services, emergency mental health or medical appointments, and other emergency essential situations.

-2. Crisis Intervention: Transporting individuals in crises, such as domestic violence victims seeking shelter, to safe and supportive environments.
+2. Crisis Intervention: Transporting individuals in crisis situations, such as domestic violence victims seeking shelter, to safe and supportive environments.

 Contact Us